 Warmshowers and Couchsurfing does exist in Halifax, though the communities are a bit smaller than some of the other Canadian cities.

 Airbnb definitely offers some of the cheapest accommodation options.
-Otherwise, I like to use Bookings.
+Otherwise, I like to use Bookings (take advantage of $25 of free credit).
 Hostelz is also a pretty good site to use, particularly if you are looking for dorm room accommodation.